About Quinoa

 Category Overview

-Grains are generally somewhat low in lysine and a great source of arginine, which makes them less beneficial for people with herpes.
+Grains are generally poor in lysine and a great source of arginine, which makes them less beneficial for people with herpes.
 That said, some grains are better than others in terms of their lysine to arginine ratio.
 Quinoa, amaranth, buckwheat, and seitan are some of the grains that have more lysine than arginine, or at least a balanced ratio.
 These grains can be included in a healthy diet, as they also provide fiber, iron, and antioxidants.Quinoa is a nutrient-rich food, known for its high protein content.

 It is also a good source of fiber and minerals, and is considered a complete protein because it contains all nine essential amino acids.